 The biggest development, though, is the full local multi-player 4-vs-4 battles to add to the existing online gaming fun.
 What this means is that you’ll be able to have your own games with friends either with multiple consoles or multiple controllers, instead of just competing against randoms online.
 This is a solid step up from the Battle Dojo balloon popping antics of the previous game in the series.

 In addition to the local multi-player, there will also be support for voice chat using Nintendo’s new smart device app.
 The Switch will have a free, limited version of the app available this summer, so it should coincide with the release date for Splatoon 2.
 It’s a bit of an unknown entity at the moment, so it’ll be interesting to see how it works for the third person shooter/roller battle fest.
+You can see more of the gameplay in action in the video below and there are plenty more to check out here.

 The Nintendo Switch may not be the most powerful console on the block, and it’ll have even more of a gulf when Microsoft’s Project Scorpio arrives, but that doesn’t stop it from delivering beautiful looking games, which is again the case here.
 Bright, dynamic, fast-paced and crisper than a wafer thin mint, it’s got everything that it needs to impress visually, while also providing a step-up on t`he original games sharp vibrancy.
+You can see some of the latest graphics stills, fan art and updates on the game on Twitter.

 We were a little cagey about the prospect of Splatoon 2, because it really didn’t sound like there was going to be all that much new being added to the game.
 Instead it felt a bit like a similar port up from the Wii U that we’re seeing with Mario Kart 8 Deluxe, however, if you take some time to look at the gameplay elements featured in the trailer above you can see that there’s a lot more to it than Nintendo are letting on.
-We’re not sure why they’re not shouting more about all the cool new moves, but we’re definitely expecting them to be a bit more vociferous as we get closer to the summer 2017 release date.
+We’re not sure why they’re not shouting more about all the cool new moves, but we’re definitely expecting them to be a bit more vocal as we get closer to the July 2017 release date.